ReaSu/thgtoa/guide.md

 -   [Requirements:]
 -   [Introduction:]
--   [Understanding some basics of how some information can lead back to you and how to mitigate some:]
+-   [Understanding some basics of how information can lead back to you and how to mitigate some of it:]
-    -   [Your Network:]
+    -   [Your network:]
         -   [Your IP address:]
         -   [Your DNS and IP requests:]
         -   [Your RFID enabled devices:]
-        -   [The Wi-Fis and Bluetooth devices around you:]
+        -   [The Wi-Fis and bluetooth devices around you:]
-        -   [Malicious/Rogue Wi-Fi Access Points:]
+        -   [Malicious/rogue Wi-Fi access points:]
-        -   [Your Anonymized Tor/VPN traffic:]
+        -   [Your anonymized Tor/VPN traffic:]
-        -   [Some Devices can be tracked even when offline:]
+        -   [Devices that can be tracked even when offline:]
-    -   [Your Hardware Identifiers:]
+    -   [Your hardware identifiers:]
         -   [Your IMEI and IMSI (and by extension, your phone number):]
-        -   [Your Wi-Fi or Ethernet MAC address:]
+        -   [Your Wi-Fi or ethernet MAC address:]
         -   [Your Bluetooth MAC address:]
     -   [Your CPU:]
-    -   [Your Operating Systems and Apps telemetry services:]
+    -   [Your operating systems and apps telemetry services:]
-    -   [Your Smart devices in general:]
+    -   [Your smart devices in general:]
     -   [Yourself:]
-        -   [Your Metadata including your Geo-Location:]
+        -   [Your metadata including your geo-location:]
-        -   [Your Digital Fingerprint, Footprint, and Online Behavior:]
+        -   [Your digital fingerprint, footprint, and online behavior:]
-        -   [Your Clues about your Real Life and OSINT:]
+        -   [Your clues about your real life and OSINT:]
-        -   [Your Face, Voice, Biometrics and Pictures:]
+        -   [Your face, voice, biometrics and pictures:]
-        -   [Phishing and Social Engineering:]
+        -   [Phishing and social Engineering:]
     -   [Malware, exploits, and viruses:]
         -   [Malware in your files/documents/e-mails:]
-        -   [Malware and Exploits in your apps and services:]
+        -   [Malware and exploits in your apps and services:]
         -   [Malicious USB devices:]
-        -   [Malware and backdoors in your Hardware Firmware and Operating System:]
+        -   [Malware and backdoors in your hardware\'s firmware and operating system:]
     -   [Your files, documents, pictures, and videos:]
-        -   [Properties and Metadata:]
+        -   [Properties and metadata:]
         -   [Watermarking:]
-        -   [Pixelized or Blurred Information:]
+        -   [Pixelized or blurred information:]
-    -   [Your Crypto currencies transactions:]
+    -   [Your crypto currencies transactions:]
-    -   [Your Cloud backups/sync services:]
+    -   [Your cloud backups/sync services:]
-    -   [Your Browser and Device Fingerprints:]
+    -   [Your browser and device fingerprints:]
-    -   [Local Data Leaks and Forensics:]
+    -   [Local data leaks and forensics:]
-    -   [Bad Cryptography:]
+    -   [Bad cryptography:]
     -   [No logging but logging anyway policies:]
-    -   [Some Advanced targeted techniques:]
+    -   [Some advanced targeted techniques:]
     -   [Some bonus resources:]
     -   [Notes:]
--   [General Preparations:]
+-   [General preparations:]
     -   [Picking your route:]
         -   [Timing limitations:]
-        -   [Budget/Material limitations:]
+        -   [Budget/material limitations:]
         -   [Skills:]
         -   [Additional considerations:]
     -   [Steps for all routes:]
         -   [Get used to use better passwords:]
-        -   [Get an anonymous Phone number:]
+        -   [Get an anonymous phone number:]
         -   [Get an USB key:]
         -   [Find some safe places with decent public Wi-Fi:]
     -   [The Tor Browser route:]
         -   [Windows, Linux and MacOS:]
         -   [Android:]
         -   [iOS:]
-        -   [Important Warning:]
+        -   [Important warning:]
     -   [The Tails route:]
         -   [Persistent Plausible Deniability using Whonix within Tails:]
     -   [Steps for all other routes:]
         -   [Get a dedicated laptop for your sensitive activities:]
         -   [Some laptop recommendations:]
-        -   [Bios/UEFI/Firmware Settings of your laptop:]
+        -   [Bios/UEFI/Firmware settings of your laptop:]
-        -   [Physically Tamper protect your laptop:]
+        -   [Physically tamper protect your laptop:]
     -   [The Whonix route:]
-        -   [Picking your Host OS (the OS installed on your laptop):]
+        -   [Picking your host OS (the OS installed on your laptop):]
-        -   [Linux Host OS:]
+        -   [Linux host OS:]
-        -   [MacOS Host OS:]
+        -   [MacOS host OS:]
-        -   [Windows Host OS:]
+        -   [Windows host OS:]
-        -   [Virtualbox on your Host OS:]
+        -   [Virtualbox on your host OS:]
         -   [Pick your connectivity method:]
-        -   [Get an anonymous VPN/Proxy:]
+        -   [Get an anonymous VPN/proxy:]
         -   [Whonix:]
         -   [Tor over VPN:]
-        -   [Whonix Virtual Machines:]
+        -   [Whonix virtual machines:]
-        -   [Pick your guest workstation Virtual Machine:]
+        -   [Pick your guest workstation virtual machine:]
-        -   [Linux Virtual Machine (Whonix or Linux):]
+        -   [Linux virtual machine (Whonix or Linux):]
-        -   [Windows 10 Virtual Machine:]
+        -   [Windows 10 virtual machine:]
-        -   [Android Virtual Machine:]
+        -   [Android virtual machine:]
-        -   [MacOS Virtual Machine:]
+        -   [MacOS virtual machine:]
         -   [KeepassXC:]
         -   [VPN client installation (cash/Monero paid):]
-        -   [(Optional) Allowing only the VMs to access the internet while cutting off the Host OS to prevent any leak:]
+        -   [(Optional) Allowing only the VMs to access the internet while cutting off the host OS to prevent any leak:]
         -   [Final step:]
-    -   [The Qubes Route:]
+    -   [The Qubes route:]
         -   [Pick your connectivity method:][1]
-        -   [Get an anonymous VPN/Proxy:][2]
+        -   [Get an anonymous VPN/proxy:][2]
         -   [Installation:]
-        -   [Lid Closure Behavior:]
+        -   [Lid closure behavior:]
-        -   [Connect to a Public Wi-Fi:]
+        -   [Connect to a public Wi-Fi:]
         -   [Update Qubes OS:]
         -   [Hardening Qubes OS:]
-        -   [Setup the VPN ProxyVM:]
+        -   [Setup the VPN proxyVM:]
-        -   [Setup a safe Browser within Qubes OS (optional but recommended):]
+        -   [Setup a safe browser within Qubes OS (optional but recommended):]
         -   [Setup an Android VM:]
         -   [KeePassXC:][3]
 -   [Creating your anonymous online identities:]